MrLever/VoidEngine/README.md

 # SuperVoid
-This is the repository for SuperVoid, and asteroids clone made from scratch with C++ and OpenGL.
+This is the repository for SuperVoid, and asteroids clone made from scratch with C++20 and OpenGL.

 This is a side project, development started December 2018.
 Version 1.0 should be done around December 2019.